sindresorhus/got/readme.md

 Delays between retries counts with function `1000 * Math.pow(2, retry) + Math.random() * 100`, where `retry` is attempt number (starts from 1).

 The `calculateDelay` property is a `function` that receives an object with `attemptCount`, `retryOptions`, `error` and `computedValue` properties for current retry count, the retry options, error and default computed value.
-The function must return a delay in milliseconds (`0` return value cancels retry).
+The function must return a delay in milliseconds (or a Promise resolving with it) (`0` return value cancels retry).

 By default, it retries *only* on the specified methods, status codes, and on these network errors:
 - `ETIMEDOUT`: One of the [timeout](#timeout) limits were reached.